BlueBoxWare/LibGDXPlugin/README.md

 ## JSON support
-IntelliJ doesn't work well with libGDX-style JSON, which is more forgiving when it comes to things like unquoted strings and missing comma's.
-LibGDXPlugin adds support for libGDX's custom JSON with the usual niceties of syntax coloring, completion, folding, etc.
+IntelliJ doesn't work well with libGDX-style JSON, which is more forgiving when it comes to things like unquoted strings and missing comma's. libGDXPlugin adds support for libGDX's custom JSON with the usual niceties of syntax coloring, completion, folding, etc.

 To have libGDXPlugin treat a JSON file as a libGDX-style JSON file: in the Project Window, open the context menu for the file and select `Mark as libGDX style JSON`.